 Montréal’s French roots

-If you were to describe Montréal, two things that instantly come to mind are its charm and European lifestyle.
-Just think of the city’s many French restaurants, cafés, markets, endless bakeries and pastry shops and love of culture.
-But to really understand this unique side to this major North American centre, time travel is in order: several centuries back to New France, when French immigration was the cornerstone of European settlement in Canada.
+What two things spring to mind when you think about Montréal?
+European charm and lifestyle.
+Just think of the city’s many French restaurants, cafés, markets, endless bakeries and pastry shops and huge love of culture.
+But to really understand this unique side to this major North American centre, time travel is in order: several centuries back to New France (1534-1763), when French immigration was the cornerstone of European settlement in Canada.

 Though rare, these lovingly-preserved reminders of Montréal’s past can be seen in the old stone buildings, while its French soul lives on in the ambiance, language, accents and style of living.
 Here’s a quick tour to tap into Montréal’s French roots: